Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Performance analysis

 \subsection{Comparison with Numerical Simulations}

-We compare the results obtained from the replica method with numerical simulations in order to validate our RS calculation.
+We compare the RS predictions with direct numerical simulations of retrieval dynamics, focusing in particular on the relation between the locally continued RS retrieval solution and the finite-size dynamical behavior.

-A simple and commonly used choice for the retrieval dynamics is the asynchronous dynamics in which a single spin is aligned with its local field per update, which guarantees that the system converges to a local minimum of the energy.
-Instead, we adopted the following synchronous (parallel) update rule:
+In the Hopfield framework, stored patterns are expected to be dynamically accessible to stable configurations of the network.
+To study memory retrieval and to compare the analytical results with numerical simulations, it is therefore necessary to specify a concrete retrieval dynamics.

-where $\bm{S}^t = (S_1^t,S_2^t,\ldots,S_N^t)^{\mathsf{T}}$ and $S_i^t$ is the state of spin $i$ at step $t$.
-Unlike the asynchronous updates, a monotonic decrease of the energy at each step is not generally guaranteed for the synchronous updates.
-Nevertheless, in practice, the synchronous dynamics typically converges to a locally stable fixed point that corresponds to a local minimum of the energy with lower computational costs than the asynchronous dynamics.
+A simple and commonly used choice in simulations of spin systems is asynchronous dynamics, in which a single spin is aligned with its local field at each update.
+For symmetric interactions, this dynamics monotonically decreases the energy and therefore converges to a fixed point.
+In the present numerical experiments, however, we adopt the following synchronous, or parallel, update rule: